ipeaGIT/r5r/README.md

    each trip segment.

 6. `pareto_frontier()`
-   * Returns a `data.table` with the travel time and monetary cost for multiple route alternatives for the  specified origin-destination pairs.
+   * Returns a `data.table` with the travel time and monetary cost of multiple route alternatives for specified origin-destination pairs.

 obs.
 Most of these functions also allow users to account for monetary travel costs